err0r500/k8s-practice/cluster/step08.md

-> create these pod :
+you can force the scheduling of a pod on a given node using this manifest

 ```
 apiVersion: v1
 kind: Pod
 metadata:
-  name: nutils
+  name: pinger
 spec:
   nodeSelector:
-    kubernetes.io/hostname: master
+    kubernetes.io/hostname: <nodeName>
   containers:
   - image: praqma/network-multitool
     command: ["sleep", "10000"]
     name: nutils

----

-apiVersion: v1
-kind: Pod
-metadata:
-  name: nutils2
-spec:
-  nodeSelector:
-    kubernetes.io/hostname: master
-  containers:
-  - image: praqma/network-multitool
-    command: ["sleep", "10000"]
-    name: nutils

 ```

-their scheduling is forced on M

-> exec into the first one and try to ping the other one
+> are you able to ping a node from a pod running on another one ?

+> are you able to ping a pod from a pod running on another node ?

+> are you able to ping a pod from a pod running on the same node ?

-> how far are you able to trace the ping ?
+> Damn !
+How far are you able to trace the ping ?

-> what's the reason for the packet being stopped there ?
+> what reason can you think of for the packet to be stopped there ?

 > fix the problem